edgurgel/riex/README.md

 riak-admin bucket-type activate map_bucket
 ```

-Now one can create a map:
+Now one can create a map (Riex.CRDT.Map):

 ```elixir
 register = Register.new("data")